 Description

-These Vegan & Gluten-Free Snickerdoodle Cookies are an absolute must this coming holiday season.
+These vegan and gluten-free snickerdoodles are an absolute must this coming holiday season!
 They are soft, fluffy and chewy on the inside with the perfect cinnamon sweetness crunch on the outer edges.

 Ingredients

-- 1 C. super-fine almond flour from blanched whole almonds
+- 1 cup super-fine blanched almond flour (not almond meal)

-- ¼ C. melted coconut oil (or melted vegan butter)
+- ¼ cup melted coconut oil (or melted vegan butter)

 Instructions

-- In a separate small bowl, whisk together 2 tablespoons maple sugar (or coconut sugar) and ½ teaspoon ground cinnamon.
+- Prepare the cinnamon-sugar mixture.
+In a separate small bowl, whisk together the maple sugar (or coconut sugar) and ground cinnamon.
 Set aside.

-- Using a retractable cookie scoop, make 12 cookies (about 1.5 tablespoons in size each).
-Roll each cookie in the sugar/cinnamon mixture so that the entire cookie dough ball is well coated with cinnamon and sugar.
-Place on your prepared baking sheet and lightly press down with your fingers to make a puck shape.
+- Form the cookies.
+Using a retractable cookie scoop, make 12 cookie dough balls (about 1.5 tablespoons in size each).
+Roll each cookie in the cinnamon sugar mixture so that the entire cookie dough ball is well coated with cinnamon and sugar.
+Place on your lined baking sheet and lightly press down with your fingers to make a puck shape.

 - Prep Time: 10